SlavenIvanov/info-pawn-shop/README.md

 We could change the express routers out with [routing-controllers](https://github.com/typestack/routing-controllers), this would achieve two things:

-1. Make our route code imperative and easier to understand(subjectively)
+1. Make our route code declarative and easier to understand(subjectively)
 2. Allow us to automatically generate most of the OpenAPI/Swagger documentation with [routing-controllers-openapi](https://github.com/epiphone/routing-controllers-openapi).
 This would significantly reduce the time spent on documenting as the project grows.